ernstluring/ejldigital.github.io/_posts/portfolio/2016-04-16-umcg-exergame.markdown

 * __Date:__ february 2015 - july 2015
 * __Repository  :__ [ernstluring/umcg-exergame][github]

 This project was an assignment from the game development studio [8D Games][8dgames].
 They were creating an exercise game focused on balance exercise and fall prevention for elderly people in collaboration with UMCG Groningen.
 A Kinect registers the movement of the balance exercises and converts these in-game to ice skating motions.
-The data of the players movement collected by the Kinect can be forwarded to a physician or physiotherapist who can inspect this data and see for example if the patient leans to much to the left or right and/or in what kind of physical shape the patient is in.
+The data of the players' movement collected by the Kinect can be forwarded to a physician or physiotherapist.
+They can inspect this data and see for example if the patient leans to much to the left or right and/or in what kind of physical shape the patient is in.

 {% include youtubePlayer.html id="OKwsO7oyTEI" %}